medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <!-- br -->

-#### ehmiSBDH for a MedCom Messaging Message and a MedCom Acknowledgement
+#### ehmiSbdhfor a MedCom Messaging Message and a MedCom Acknowledgement

-In an SBDH for a MedCom Message and a MedCom Acknowledgement, the following metadata can be included:
+In an ehmiSbdhfor a MedCom Message and a MedCom Acknowledgement, the following metadata can be included:

-- General SBDH metadata
+- General ehmiSbdhmetadata
 - Metadata for eDelivery general message communications
 - Health Message Communication Metadata
 - XDS Metadata for Document Sharing